-It’s important, when making any career decision to take account of a broad perspective, all of which form the career development cycle.
+It’s important, when making any career decision to take account of a broad perspective.
+The work I do with my clients can cover all of the following.
+A very important element to consider is abilities, using the Highlands Ability Battery .

 This will have shaped the sort of person you are today and your attitude to work.
 Some parents tell us that work is to be endured not enjoyed.
 Other parents may have run their own business and so we may be more likely to be entrepreneurial.
 If our parents are ultra cautious we may avoid risks.